 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, bleeding problems, heart disease, heart failure, lung disease, or underactive thyroid.
+- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, anemia, bleeding problems, edema (fluid retention), heart disease, congestive heart failure, lung disease, stomach or bowel problems, or an underactive thyroid.

 - Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you have fever or chills along with blistering, peeling, loosening of the skin, or red skin lesions.
+Check with your doctor right away if you have blistering or peeling skin, a rash, sores, or fever or chills.

 - This medicine lowers the number of some types of blood cells in your body.
 Because of this, you may bleed or get infections more easily.
 To help with these problems, avoid being near people who are sick or have infections.
 Wash your hands often.
 Stay away from rough sports or other situations where you could be bruised, cut, or injured.
 Brush and floss your teeth gently.
 Be careful when using sharp objects, including razors and fingernail clippers.